pk-sarker/scala-programming/README.md

 * `Any` has two direct subclasses: `AnyVal` and `AnyRef`.
 * `AnyVal` represents value types.
 There are nine predefined value types and they are non-nullable: `Double`, `Float`, `Long`, `Int`, `Short`, `Byte`, `Char`, `Unit`, and `Boolean`.
 * `AnyRef` represents reference types.
 All non-value types are defined as reference types.
 Every user-defined type in Scala is a subtype of `AnyRef`.
 If Scala is used in the context of a Java runtime environment, `AnyRef` corresponds to `java.lang.Object`.
+* `Unit` is a value type which carries no meaningful information.
+There is exactly one instance of Unit which can be declared literally like so: `()`.
+All functions must return something so sometimes Unit is a useful return type.

 In Scala all standard numeric data types are objects, not primitive data types. \
 Example of basic numeric data types